jankabatek/statapack/README.md

 # Statapack

-this is a collection of custom stata programs that I use on a regular basis:
+this is a collection of custom Stata programs that I use on a regular basis:

     EST_ADD
     EST_REPLACE